esx-framework/esx_core/README.md

 - Job system
 - Loadouts and position synced in database
 - The best framework out there for RP servers
-- i18n (locate) system
+- i18n (locale) system
-- Loads of plugins available
+- Plenty of plugins available

 ### Requirements
 This order also applies in the startup order.